 - B. The member is expected to, at all times while acting in an official capacity as an AmeriCorps member: - 1.
 Demonstrate mutual respect towards others. - 2.
 Follow directions. - 3.
 Direct concerns, problems, and suggestions to their host site supervisor or the NCAT Energy Corps program director. - 4.
-Represent AmeriCorps is a positive fashion. - 5.
-Introduce themselves to the public first as AmeriCorps members with the Energy Corps program and second indicating the host site and community they are providing service. - C. The member understands that the following acts also constitute a violation of the program's rules of conduct: - 1.
+Represent AmeriCorps in a positive fashion. - 5.
+Introduce themselves to the public firstly as AmeriCorps member with the Energy Corp program and secondly, indicating the host site and community they are providing service for. - C. The member understands that the following acts also constitute a violation of the program's rules of conduct: - 1.
 Unauthorized tardiness. - 2.
 Unauthorized absences. - 3.
 Repeated use of inappropriate language (i.e. profanity) at a service site. - 4.
 Failure to wear appropriate clothing to service assignments. - 5.
 Stealing or lying. - 6.
 Engaging in any activity that may physically or emotionally damage other members of the program or people in the community. - 7.
 Unlawful manufacture, distribution, dispensation, possession or use of any controlled substance or illegal drugs during the term of service. - 8.
 Consuming alcoholic beverages during the performance of service activities. - 9.
 Being under the influence of alcohol or any illegal drugs during the performance of service activities. - 10.
-Failing to notify the program of any criminal arrest or conviction that occurs during the term of service. - D. Under the Drug-Free Workplace Act, the AmeriCorps member must notify the AmeriCorps Program Director within 5 days if convicted under any criminal drug statute.
-Participation in the Program is conditional upon compliance with this notice requirement and action will be taken for violation of this regulation.
+Failing to notify the program of any criminal arrest or conviction that occurs during the term of service.

-E. In general, for violating the above stated rules, the program will act accordingly (except in cases where during the term of service the member has been charged with or convicted of a violent felony, possession, sale or distribution of a controlled substance):

-- 1. For the member's first offense, an appropriate program official will issue a verbal warning to the member. - 2.
+- D. Under the Drug-Free Workplace Act, the AmeriCorps member must notify the AmeriCorps Program Director within 5 days if convicted under any criminal drug statute.
+Participation in the Program is conditional upon compliance with this notice requirement and action will be taken for violation of this regulation. - E. In general, for violating the above stated rules, the program will act accordingly (except in cases where during the term of service the member has been charged with or convicted of a violent felony, possession, sale or distribution of a controlled substance): - 1.
+For the member's first offense, an appropriate program official will issue a verbal warning to the member. - 2.
 For the member's second offense, an appropriate program official will issue a written warning and reprimand the member. - 3.
-For the member's third offense, the member may be suspended without compensation and will not receive credit for any service period missed or the program may release the member for cause. - F. The member understands that he/she will be either suspended or released for cause for committing certain acts during the term of service including but not limited to being convicted or charged with a violent felony, possession, sale, or distribution of a controlled substance.
+For the member's third offense, the member may be suspended for one day or more without compensation and will not receive credit for any service hours missed. - 4.
+For the fourth offense, the program may release the member for cause. - F. The member understands that he/she will be either suspended or released for cause for committing certain acts during the term of service including but not limited to being convicted or charged with a violent felony, possession, sale, or distribution of a controlled substance.